gershnik/thinsqlitepp/.docbuild/pages/index.md

 Start with [An Introduction To ThinSQLite++](intro.md) page, especially if you are not already familiar with SQLite C interface.

+If you are familiar with SQLite C interface a list of mappings from SQLite to ThinSQLite++ can be found [here](mapping.md)

 Otherwise, browse the [**list of topics**](topics.html), content of the @ref thinsqlitepp "thinsqlitepp namespace" or the [**list of classes**](annotated.html)

 ## Bugs and suggestions